mellow-hype/docker-collection/tools/claude-docker/README.md

 ## Notes

-- The container runs as root by default for simplicity
+- The container runs as the `ubuntu` user with passwordless sudo
-- All changes outside `/workspace` are lost when the container stops (unless persisted via volumes)
+- All changes outside mounted volumes are lost when the container stops
 - Your project files in `/workspace` are safe as they're mounted from your host